 Basic Machine Tool Programming

-Basic numerical control introduction.
-Programming basic two-axis machines.
-Operations on two-axis machines involving turning, facing, drilling, reaming, milling, using manual data input (MDI).
-Includes introduction to cartesian coordinate system and system safety.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTT110 and MTT115 and Placement by Examination or MTT116 and MTT117 and Placement by Examination or MTT119 and Placement by Examination.
+Introduction to basic numerical control.
+Course content includes programming of basic two-axis machines; operations on two-axis machines involving turning, facing, drilling, reaming, milling, using manual data input (MDI); and an introduction to Cartesian coordinate system and system safety.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTT116 and MTT117 and Placement by Examination or MTT119 and Placement by Examination.

 CNC Programming and Machining

 Theory and practice in CNC part programming and machining using G + M code language.
 Program writing and CAD/CAM code generation for two- and three-axis milling centers and lathes.
 Theory and practice is given on straight, taper, and radius turning.
 Drilling, tapping, grooving, threading, milling, and contouring are covered.
 Applications include tool setup, manual data input, and fixture building.
 4 Credits (1 Lecture - 9 Lab) Prerequisite(s): CIM101 and MTT116 and MTT117 or CIM101 and MTT119.

 Programming and operation of wire and ram-type electrical discharge machines (EDM).
 Small hole EDM, fine wire, and four-axis ram and wire operations.
 Applying EDM theory to produce specified surface finishes and accuracy.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CIM101 and MTT127.